 Many of our guests find it easier to base themselves in peaceful New Norfolk and visit Hobart rather than overnight in the bustle of the city.

-Visit Salamanca Market, Mount Wellington, Cascade Brewery, the Royal Botanical Gardens, the Waterfront and the many renowed restaurants, galleries and theatres, as well as popular international events such as the Sydney to Hobart Yacht Race and the Wooden Boat Show.
+Visit Salamanca Market, Mount Wellington, Cascade Brewery, the Royal Tasmanian Botanical Gardens, the Waterfront and the many renowned restaurants, galleries and theatres, as well as popular international events such as the Sydney to Hobart Yacht Race and the Australian Wooden Boat Festival.

 The Agrarian Kitchen (12 minutes)